harness/developer-hub/docs/security-testing-orchestration/use-sto/jira-integrations.md

 You can easily create Jira tickets for issues detected during an STO build.
 This topic describes how to set up this integration

 :::note
-* This feature is supported on [Harness Cloud](/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart) build infrastructures only.
+* This feature is not supported in Self-Managed Enterprise Edition.
 * This feature is behind the Feature Flag `STO_JIRA_INTEGRATION`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::